sitedata/checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

 - Setup and teardown scripts are implicitly wrapped in async function.
 This means you can always use `await` statements.
 - You cannot use nested callbacks as there is no way to determine the callback function.
 Always use `await` statements.
 - Script execution is limited to 4 seconds maximum.
-- You need to include modules and libraries explicitly, i.e. `const moment = require('moment')` before you can use them.
+- You need to include modules and libraries explicitly, e.g. `const moment = require('moment')` before you can use them.